clj-kondo/clj-kondo/doc/hooks.md

   - `:type`: the type of lint warning.
 A level must be set for this type in the clj-kondo config under `:linters`.
 If the level is not set, the lint warning is ignored.
+- `ns-analysis`: Return any cached analysis for the namespace identified by the `ns-sym` arg.
+Returns a map keyed by language keyword with values being maps of var definitions keyed by defined symbol.
+The value for each symbol is a subset of the values provide by the top level `:analysis` option."
+Arglists:
+  `[ns-sym]`, `[ns-sym {:keys [lang]}]`.

 The namespaces `clojure.core`, `clojure.set` and `clojure.string` are also available.
 Use `println` or `prn` for debugging and `time` to measure performance.